PaperCutSoftware/silver/README.md

 Silver is designed to support a much more robust, atomic upgrade strategy that leverages versioned directories, path globbing, and a final atomic `move` operation.

-### **The Atomic Upgrade Process**
+### **The Atomic Upgrade Flow**

-This process ensures that a new version is only activated once it's fully on disk and validated, making your upgrades safe and reliable.
+This flow ensures that a new version is only activated once it's fully on disk and validated, making your upgrades safe and reliable.

 1. **Package Correctly**: In your build process, package all new release files inside a uniquely named root directory within your zip file.
 A good practice is to prefix it with `temp-`, for example: `temp-v2025-08-15`.
 2. **Download and Extract**: The `updater` downloads and extracts the zip file.
 This creates the `temp-v2025-08-15/` directory on disk, containing the full new version of your application.